JSD-0423/Backend-Final-4/docs/API.md

   - `totalPerPage` (integer): The maximum number of products per page.
   - `totalPages` (integer): The total number of pages based on the `totalRecords` and `totalPerPage`.
   - `currentPage` (integer): The current page number.
-  - `nextPage` (string or null): The URL of the next page, if available.
+  - `nextPage` (string or null): The number of the next page, if available.
 Null if there is no next page.
-  - `prevPage` (string or null): The URL of the previous page, if available.
+  - `prevPage` (string or null): The number of the previous page, if available.
 Null if there is no previous page.

 ## Example